What are Child Support Payments

-Child support payments are made by people to provide financial support to children from their previous relationship.
+Child support payments are made by people to provide financial support to children from their previous relationships.
 Child support payments are usually made by the parent with whom the child does not primarily live.
 The child support scheme is run by the Department of Families, Fairness and Housing (DFFH).

 Payments can be made either privately, from one parent to the other, or via DFFH, who will collect the payment from one parent and transfer it to the other.